bradfordharrison2606/blog/_posts/2024-08-11-EmblemRoy.md

 |7  | +7 | +2 | +2 |
 |9  | +7 | +3 | +2 |

-Wearing Roy's Ring grants boosts to Strength and Resistance along with a significant boost to HP.
+Wearing The Ring of the Young Lion grants boosts to Strength and Resistance along with a significant boost to HP.
 Roy's Ring gives the 2nd largest HP boost at equivalent Bond Levels.

 ## Sync Skills